Tag Archives: Mental Health

 that keeps whispering,

-there has to be more than this,
+there must be more than this,

-there has to be a slower way to live.
+there must be a slower way to live.

 So I hold that whisper